Germany declares U.K. a virus variant region

-Cases of a coronavirus variant of concern first found in India continue to climb in Britain. read more
+Cases of a coronavirus variant of concern first found in India continued to climb in Britain.

 “We want to play it safe,” a German government source said.
 “In this important phase of the vaccination campaign, the entry of problematic mutations must be avoided as far as possible.”